0x002500/Easy-Starting-Page/README.md

 # Easy Starting Page

 ## ✨Features
-- full of native html, without any framework
+- Full of native html, without any framework
-- quickly loading time
+- Quickly loading time
-- use Material Design
+- Use Material Design
-- with light mode and dark mode
+- With light mode and dark mode

 ## How to use

 ### Plan 1
-#### visit my demo website:[demo](https://esp.0x0025.eu.org).
+#### Visit my demo website: [Demo](https://esp.0x0025.eu.org).

 ### Plan 2
-#### delyop by yourself
+#### Delyop by yourself

 ## Licence
 ### This project is under the GPLv3 licence